mdibella-dev/mdb-theme-gutenberg/README.md

 * Improve: Rename sass:both to sass:all
 * Improve: Remove unused anchor-icon code
 * Improve: Remove uihelper mixins
-* Improve: Remove .is-style-section, .is-style-section-large
+* Improve: Remove .is-style-section, .is-style-section-large, .publication-section-title
 * Bugfix: Tags buttons are displayed the same in block editor and frontend
 * Bugfix: Tags button list is displayed the same in block editor and frontend
 * Bugfix: Add missing z-index to scrollup